androiddevnotes/awesome-android-learning-resources/README.md

 ### Android focused

+- [How to Build Android Apps with Kotlin](https://www.packtpub.com/product/how-to-build-android-apps-with-kotlin/9781838984113) - This book starts with the fundamentals of app development.
+Moving ahead, you'll get to grips with testing, learn how to keep your architecture clean, understand how to persist data, and gain basic knowledge of the dependency injection pattern.
+Finally, you'll see how to publish your apps on the Google Play store.

 - [Instant Android Fragmentation Management How-to](https://www.packtpub.com/application-development/instant-android-fragmentation-management-how-instant) - Instant Android Fragmentation Management How-to is a step-by-step guide to writing applications that can run on all devices starting from Android 1.6.